refractionPOINT/lce_doc/docs/yara.md

 Note that Yara configurations are synchronized with sensors every few minutes.

 ### Sources
 This is where you define the source for your particular YARA rule(s).
-Source URLs can be either a direct link to a given YARA rule or links to a Github repository with a collection of signatures in multiple files.
+Source URLs can be either a direct link to a given YARA rule or [ARLs](arl.md)].

 An example of setting up a source using this repo: [Yara-Rules](https://github.com/Yara-Rules/rules)